arouyan/lakeFS/docs/integrations/spark.md

   </div>
 </div>

-With this configuration set , reading s3a paths with `example-repo` as the bucket will use lakeFS, while all other buckets will use AWS S3.
+With this configuration set, reading S3A paths with `example-repo` as the bucket will use lakeFS, while all other buckets will use AWS S3.

 ### Reading Data

-In order for us to access objects in lakeFS we will need to use the lakeFS S3 gateway path
+To access objects in lakeFS, you will need to use the lakeFS S3 gateway path
 conventions:

 ```